LaMouilleBoucle/uva-fact-ai-course-adv-deb/README.md

 optional arguments:
-  -h, --help            show this help message and exit --n_epochs N_EPOCHS   number of epochs
+  -h, --help            show this help message and exit --n_epochs N_EPOCHS   Number of epochs
   --batch_size BATCH_SIZE
-                        batch size
+                        Batch size
   --predictor_lr PREDICTOR_LR
-                        predictor learning rate
+                        Predictor learning rate
   --adversary_lr ADVERSARY_LR
-                        adversary learning rate
+                        Adversary learning rate
-  --debias              Use the adversarial network to mitigate unwanted bias --val                 Use a validation set during training --dataset_name DATASET_NAME
+  --debias              Whether to perform debiasing or not --val                 Whether to use a validation set during training --dataset_name DATASET_NAME
-                        Tabular dataset to be used: adult, crime, images --seed SEED           Train with a fixed seed --save_model_to SAVE_MODEL_TO
+                        Name of the dataset to be used: adult, crime, images --seed SEED           Fixed seed to train with --save_model_to SAVE_MODEL_TO
                         Output path for saved model --lr_scheduler {exp,lambda}